 Learn more about building a sales cycle

-Consider using a CRM like Freshsales to generate sales reports to help your salespeople understand their productivity levels better.
+Consider using Freshworks CRM to generate sales reports to help your salespeople understand their productivity levels better.

 Learn how to create and use sales reports

 Your sales enabled content is supposed to help your salespeople drive leads through the sales funnel.
 But if they’re not using it, then this renders your sales enablement process useless.
 Buyers today are looking for relevant content that touches on their pain points.
 Without this, your salespeople will struggle to close deals.
 Dig in to see whether your salespeople are using the content they’re trained to use.
 And if they aren’t, find out why.

 But this is only one half of the equation — you must also check to see whether prospects are using the content sent to them by your salespeople.

 Tracking this can help you identify which pieces of content perform better than others, so you can duplicate that success.

 It’s good to dive deep into the analytics of your sales funnel.
 With this metric, you’re recording how long it takes for your salespeople to go from one stage of the funnel to the next.

 This is a critical KPI because it allows you to hone in on where bottlenecks occur.
 You can pinpoint these areas to see if others are having issues here as well.
 If so, then it’s time to evaluate that stage of the process and how it can be approved.
 Otherwise, if it’s your sales teams, then they’ll need more coaching and training.